MRU-MACO-1501-202204-002/laborials/laborial-20-text-files.md

 The following errors are commonly encountered with file input.
 Think about how you might approach dealing with these issues.

-1. Open `trick_or_treaters.txt` in a text editor and add an **empty line** somewhere in the middle.
+1. Open `laborial-20-trick-or-treat.txt` in a text editor and add an **empty line** somewhere in the middle.
 Fix your function call so that it loading the appropriate file.
 What happens?
 How would you handle this error?
-1. Now, modify one of the lines of `trick_or_treaters.txt` so that it has a `float` instead of an `int` (e.g. change `30` to `30.0`).
+1. Now, modify one of the lines of `laborial-20-trick-or-treat.txt` so that it has a `float` instead of an `int` (e.g. change `30` to `30.0`).
 What kind of error occurs this time?
 How would you deal with it?
-1. Finally, modify `trick_or_treaters.txt` so that it has **two numbers** on one line.
+1. Finally, modify `laborial-20-trick-or-treat.txt` so that it has **two numbers** on one line.
 What kind of error happens this time?
 How would you handle this unexpected input?